leoniejonesy/PathFinder/README.md

 I then needed to decide how best to structure the data, in a way that would suit a BFS.
 I did some further research on linked data structures and found that an adjacency list would be the best fit.

 This is when I started thinking about how I would structure my project.
-I knew that I would need to split the program into phases:
+I knew that I would need to split the program into phases, of which could be tested in isolation:
 1. Read a file
 2. Represent the data
 3. Find the shortest path